 During the period of parental/adoption leave, employees shall be entitled to the supplementary benefit as follows:

-To receive the supplementary benefit, eligible employees must supply the university with proof of application to the Canada Employment Insurance Commission (CEIC).
+To receive the supplementary benefit, eligible employees must supply the university with proof of application to the Service Canda.
 The payment of the benefit shall be as follows:

-Failure to provide HR with the CEIC statement within a reasonable timeframe after the commencement of the leave and the receipt of the CEIC statement may result in the delay or cessation of the supplementary benefit payment.
+Failure to provide the Human Resources Department with the Employment Insurance statement within a reasonable timeframe after the commencement of the leave and the receipt of the CEIC statement may result in the delay or cessation of the supplementary benefit payment.

 An employee who fails to return to work for a minimum period of six months or on a reduced workload for an equal number of hours, pro-rated over a longer period of time not to exceed 12 months following the expiration of the pregnancy and/or parental/adoption leave, may be required to repay the supplementary benefit they have received, except when the employee has provided satisfactory evidence of illness of the employee or child.
 If the employee is laid off repayment may not be necessary.